ma-sharifi/stockp/README.md

 * There is one instance of the application running at the moment.

 ## Test Coverage
-Provided 29 tests(Unit test, Integration test)
+Provided 29 tests(Unit test, Integration test, End to End test)
 * 100% Class
 * 90% Method
 * 87% Line